SArnab/react-number-textfield/README.md

 # Props

 ## className `string`
-CSS classnames to apply to the field.
+CSS classes to apply to the input element.

 ## placeholder `string`
 Standard HTML placeholder attribute.
 This is the string displayed in the textfield when it is empty.